nemosminer/NemosMiner/README.md

 Requires nvidia driver newer than 388

-Made For & Tested with 6x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself)
+Made For & Tested with 6x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself) Some miners do not support more that 9 cards

--ActiveMinerGainPct (percent of advantage that active miner has over candidates in term of profit (default 3%)
+ActiveMinerGainPct (percent of advantage that active miner has over candidates in term of profit (default 3%)

+Pools variants:

-24hr.bats.. eg. startahashpool24hr.bat  startzpool24hr.bat.. (uses last 24hour Actual API too request profit)
+- 24hr - uses last 24hour Actual API too request profit
    -Low switching rate
-plus.bats.. eg. startahashpoolplus.bat  startzpoolplus.bat.. (uses advanced calculations to maximize profit) -Best switching rate normal .bats uses estimates.. eg. startahashpool.bat   startzpool.bat..   (uses current estimate API too request profit)
+- plus - uses advanced calculations to maximize profit -Best switching rate
+- normal - uses current estimate API too request profit -High switching rate

 this is a free project feel free to donate be much appreciated: